microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 Down: 0 Repeat: 1 KeyCode: 0x10 ScanCode: 0x2a Char: \0 (0x0) KeyState: 0x20
 Down: 0 Repeat: 1 KeyCode: 0x41 ScanCode: 0x1e Char: a  (0x61) KeyState: 0x20
 ```

+> 👉 NOTE: In all the above examples, I had my NumLock key on, so all the
+> KeyState parameters have bits 0x20 set.
+To get these ketys without a NumLock,
+> subtract 32 from the value.

 ### Scenarios